Spine Athlete ::: Susan's story

 Initial injury: I'd been partner-dancing salsa, ballroom and west coast swing three to five nights a week for several years prior to the injury.
 Degenerative disc disease also runs in my family.
 I'm a pretty energetic dancer and very passionate about this hobby.
 So I'm pretty sure that dancing contributed to my injury.

 Turning point: I had experienced some minor neck pain for about a year, but the herniation was a memorable event.
 In early June 2007, after a pretty intense dance lesson, I developed some neck pain that was worse than usual.
 Five days later, I woke up with burning pain in my neck and back, with shooting "electrical" type nerve pain going down my right arm.
 My primary care physician prescribed pain medications and scheduled an MRI, which showed a pretty dramatic C5-C6 herniation, with impingement on the nerve root going out the right side.
-I was then referred to Dr. Saul.
+I was then referred to the Mayfield Clinic.
 For all of June 2007, and up to July 23, when I had the surgery, I was on a constant nerve-blocker.
 I was still trying to work.
-Dr. Saul laid out all of the options and was very patient with all of my many questions.
+My neurosurgeon laid out all of the options and was very patient with all of my many questions.
 I opted for surgery because I didn't want to be "dancing" on eggshells every time I stepped onto the dance floor.
-I told Dr. Saul, "Hey, just cut me open and fix this!
+I said, "Hey, just cut me open and fix this!
 I have to get back on the dance floor!”